 3 Common Mistakes Every Chicken Farmer Must Avoid

-Ok, so we know chickens need to be healthy, and we know how to check to make sure they are healthy.
+Ok, so we know chickens need to be healthy, and we know how to perform a health check on a flock.

 Now, how should a chicken farmer go about ensuring the sustained health of his chickens?